-Because of the rapid TAT for XomeDxXpress®, samples from the proband and both biological parents should be submitted at the same time, along with clinical information.
-This test is best suited for patients whose medical management may be altered by having a rapid molecular diagnosis.
-This test requires approval by GeneDx; please email Xpress@GeneDx.com to discuss prior to sending in samples.
+Because of the rapid TAT for XomeDxXpress[®], samples from the proband and both biological parents should be submitted at the same time, along with clinical information.
+If all of the required information and/or samples are not available at the time the proband's specimen is submitted, please inform us by emailing Xpress@GeneDx.com.